-The basic admission requirement for graduate studies in mechanical engineering is a bachelorís degree in mechanical, aerospace, civil or chemical engineering.
+The basic admission requirement for graduate studies in Mechanical Engineering is a bachelorís degree in mechanical, aerospace, civil or chemical engineering.
 Students with undergraduate backgrounds in electrical engineering, physics, chemistry or mathematics may enter the program contingent on fulfilling a minimum number of undergraduate prerequisites to graduate courses in mechanical engineering (this number depends on the studentís credentials).
 In addition, student applicants must satisfy a minimum level of achievement for favorable consideration of their application for admission into the program as indicated as follows.

 Admission to the Masterís Program

 Overall GPA of at least 3.0 (on a 4.0 point scale).
 International students whose universities do not mark on this grade point system should either rank in the top 20 percent of their class or graduate in at least the first division.
 Students with a GPA of less than 3.0 who have a baccalaureate degree from ABET-accredited school in the United States may be admitted into the graduate program on a provisional status, provided their overall GPA is at least 2.5 and their GPA in the technical and mathematical courses is at least 2.75.
 Conditions for removal of this provisional status and transfer to the regular graduate student status will be determined and clearly specified upon admission.
-The Graduate Record Examination (GRE)(quantitative) must be at least 600.
+The Graduate Record Examination (GRE)(quantitative) must be >148 (>600 if taken prior to August 2011).
 The GRE is mandatory for international students and can be waived only in exceptional circumstances.
 The GRE is optional but highly recommended for students from ABET-accredited schools in the United States.
 All international students are required by the university to have a TOEFL score of at least 550; however, the Department of Mechanical Engineering requires that this score be at least 600.
 In addition, international students must take and pass an English oral examination upon arrival at UMBC to determine whether they should take remedial English.

 Admission to the Ph.D.
 Program